raystack/frontier-python/docs/apis/tags/AuthzApi.md

 Check

-Returns true if a principle has required permissions to access a resource and false otherwise
+Returns true if a principal has required permissions to access a resource and false otherwise.<br/> Note the principal can be a user or a service account, and Shield will the credentials from the current logged in principal from the session cookie (if any), or the client id and secret (in case of service users) or the access token (in case of human user accounts).

 ### Example

+* Basic Authentication (Basic):
 ```python
 import shield_api
 from shield_api.apis.tags import authz_api